tilework/mosaic/README.md

 #### ✨ Use granular micro-frontend architecture

-Make dependencies injected instead of importing them!
+Make dependencies injected with plugins instead of importing them!
 This way, you keep ALL the logic related to the module WITHIN the module, even its use cases!

 #### 🎨 Theming